MakeSchool-Tutorials/Node-Gif-Search/P00-Your-Node-Environment/content.md

 We're going to use NodeJS as our **web server** for this project.
 We could write just plain JavaScript to use NodeJS, but that would mean writing a lot of **boilerplate**.
 Instead, we will use the **web framework** ExpressJS, which uses NodeJS.

 **Package managers** are pieces of software that manage the versions of various libraries so they can work together without errors on your computer.
-We'll use [Homebrew](https://brew.sh/) the MacOS **package manager** to install [NodeJS](https://nodejs.org/en/).
-When we install NodeJS, the Node Package Manager (npm) will be installed as well so we can then install node packages (like ExpressJS!).
+We'll use [Homebrew](https://brew.sh/), the MacOS **package manager**, to install [NodeJS](https://nodejs.org/en/).
+When we install NodeJS, the Node Package Manager (npm) will be installed as well, so we can then install node packages (like ExpressJS!).

 Open your computer's terminal and then...